Mobile Terms and Conditions

 Emory Advancement and Alumni Engagement Updates

-Receive special text offers and information from Emory University through your mobile device.
-Text JOIN to ##### to receive information from Emory University.
+Receive special text alerts and information from Emory University through your mobile device.
+Text JOIN to 90771 to receive information from Emory University.
 Message and data rates may apply.
+Message frequency may vary.
 By opting into this service, you consent to receive mobile text alerts using an automatic telephone dialing system.
 Consent to receive marketing text messages is not required as a condition of purchasing any goods or services.